hannah-brown1/Module2/README.md

 Earlier activities in this module used datasets available within R to develop skills in data wrangling, visualisation and analysis.

-For the Keystone exercise used four datasets provided through the [MB5370 R for Marine Science class repository](https://github.com/MB-5370/R4MarineScience).
+The keystone exercise used four datasets provided through the [MB5370 R for Marine Science class repository](https://github.com/MB-5370/R4MarineScience).
 These represented a study of water quality and predatory fish assemblages along the Ross River Estuary gradient:

 - `estuary_catch_log.xlsx` – fish catch records collected across multiple spreadsheet tabs
 - `estuary_metadata.csv` – site coordinates and estuary zones